dansmyers/Simulation/Sprint-5-Discrete_Event_Simulation/Deliverables/Queueing_Questions.md

 time?
 By how much?
 Can you provide an intuitive explanation for this result?

 Tip: Don't be intimidated by the fact that there are no numbers!
 Use the M/M/1 residence time equation and calculate the residence time for each scenario in terms of the given variables.

+## M/D/1

+The M/D/1 queue has Poisson arrivals and **deterministic** service times.
+Every customer receives the same service time of *s*, with no variability.

+Derive the expected residence time in the M/D/1 queue given *s* and the arrival rate *λ*.
+How does M/D/1 compare to M/M/1?

+Tip: Consider a customer that arrives at a random moment in time and finds the server occupied.
+On average, the new customer arrives **halfway** through the service period, so the expected residual life is *s* / 2.